jonioliveira/jonioliveira/README.md

 ### Hi there 👋

 My name is Jóni Oliveira and I'm a Software/DevOps engineer.
 Loving to learn about tech and try to be a problem solver.
-I'm from Portugal, living in Leiria and currently working at [Apple][4].
+I'm from Portugal, living in Leiria and currently working at [Web Summit][4].
 You can find me on [Twitter][1],  or on [LinkedIn][3].

 ## ✍️ Posts